ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 sometimes because the compiler can’t even detect the second error until the first one is fixed.

-This is another reason it’s important to read the error message; if you just start trying to fix things without actually reading the error message you might not notice that you had actually fixed something.
-But if you read the messages you’ll see that the first error has gone away and now there’s a new error to debug.
-See if you can fix both errors in this code.
+This is another reason it’s important to read error messages.
+It's very tempting when we see that there's an error to jump immediately to trying to fix it.
+Arg, an error!
+Get rid of it!
+But if we don't slow down and read the message in a case like this, we might not notice that we've actually fixed the first error.
+If we don't notice that we fixed it, we might undo our change and `unfix` it!

+So read the error messages—they’re there to help you.
+With that in mind, see if you can fix both errors in this code.
 A hint for the second error: capitalization matters.

 .. activecode:: sc2error3